ginobilinie/tumorOSprediction/README.md

 resize.m: resize image function which supports 2d and 3d. (just like imreize in matlab, but imresize only support 2d)

+readTumorRegionT1Img4NIIbyMultiHdf5.m: extract patches around tumor region, and we store more than 1 subjects in one hdf5 with random indexing.
+Also, we use original image instead of resizing ones in this program to avoid losing information.

 tumorLocation4T1.txt: tumor location information for the 68 subjects and it is based on T1 MRI.
 In the code, I have converted them into other imaging space (for example, DTI, freq-fMRI).